firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 21_Big Data Analytics with PySpark Part 2/Assignment/README.md

 * **Graph:**
     ![Graph of Loyalty Tier Engagement](final_visualizations/tier_engagement_by_distance.png)
 * **Insight Interpretation:**
-    1. "Star" Tier is the Most Active: Members with the Star loyalty card collectively traveled the furthest flight distance, around 350 million miles.
-This indicates that the "Star" customer segment travels most frequently and/or travels long distances.

-    2. "Nova" Tier in Second Place: The Nova tier is in second place with a significant total distance, around 260 million miles.
-This indicates that Nova members are also active travelers, although not as intensely as Star members.

-    3. "Aurora" Tier Travels the Least Distance: Members with the Aurora loyalty card traveled the least total flight distance, around 160 million miles.
-This indicates that the Aurora segment tends to be less active in taking flights or travels shorter distances compared to the other two tiers.

-    4. Clear Hierarchy in Flight Distance: There is a clear hierarchy in total flight distance among loyalty tiers, with Star at the top, followed by Nova, and then Aurora.
-This implies that these loyalty tiers are successful in identifying and grouping customers based on their travel activity levels.
+    1.  **Clear Hierarchy Between Tiers:** The graph shows a very clear and significant hierarchy between the three loyalty card tiers.
+The total distance traveled decreases sequentially from highest to lowest tier: **Star > Nova > Aurora**.

+    2.  **Substantial Value Differences:** The distance differences between tiers are substantial, highlighting the differences in travel behavior between customer segments.
+        - **Star** card members collectively flew approximately **345 million miles**.
+        - **Nova** card members flew approximately **260 million miles**.
+        - **Aurora** card members flew approximately **160 million miles**.
+        Star members traveled almost twice as much distance as Aurora members.

+    3.  **Reflection of Successful Customer Segmentation:** This pattern is very natural and expected from a tiered loyalty program.
+It shows that the program's tier structure is **successful in segmenting customers** based on their travel volume and frequency.
+Customers in the highest tier (Star) have indeed proven to be the most frequent and longest flying group.

 * **Conclusion:**
-    This loyalty program successfully identifies and incentivizes the most frequent travelers.
-Customers in the "Star" tier are the most valuable segment in terms of total flight distance, followed by "Nova", and then "Aurora".
-This shows that the loyalty tiering system effectively reflects and perhaps also encourages different levels of customer engagement in terms of travel frequency and distance.
-The program should focus on retaining and rewarding Star and Nova members, as they are the largest contributors to total flight distance.
+    In conclusion, members with **Star** tier loyalty cards are the largest and most significant contributor to the total flight distance in the program.
+From a business standpoint, this confirms that **Star** tier members are the most active and most valuable customer segment for the airline in terms of travel volume.
+Therefore, strategies to retain customers, provide exclusive benefits, and priority services for Star members are crucial, as they are the main drivers of flight activity among loyalty program members.